qlik-oss/core-document-synchronization/README.md

 # Doc synchronization

-This document contains an example on how to use synchronize documents between multiple QIX Engine instances in Qlik Core.
+This document contains an example on how to synchronize documents between multiple QIX Engine instances in Qlik Core.
 The orchestration used in this example is `Kubernetes`.

 To better visualize the synchronization this example contains two running QIX Engine instances deployed as two separate services.